jupyter/nbgrader/nbgrader/docs/source/user_guide/what_is_nbgrader.rst

 student from editing the notebook file to change this.
 More on the effects of this later.

-The standard notebook format is also one of the downsides, compared to other learning management systems (depending on if you consider this a disadvantage...).
+The standard Jupyter stack and notebook format is also one of the downsides, compared to other learning management systems (depending on if you consider this a disadvantage...).
 Because this is not a "captive system" that segments users from the data they are working on, you can't easily limit access to the underlying operating system or notebook file.
+For example, it is very difficult to prevent access to the actual ``.ipynb`` source file, if you wanted to do that.
+The student *actually* has access to the computational environment (subject to the limits of the JupyterHub/spawner you set up, which *can* limit students to their own environment).
 However, if you design your course considering this, we hope you'll see that this is an advantage.